Spomky-Labs/jose-bundle/README.md

 }
 ```

-# Configuration

-This bundle needs to be configured.
-Please [see this page](Resources/doc/Configuration.md) to know how to configure it.

-# Create your entities and managers

-*To be written*

 # How to use

-Now that your bundle is enabled and configured, you are ready to create or load your first JWT.
-Have a look at [this page](Resources/doc/Use.md) and lets do the magic.
+Have a look at [this page](Resources/doc/Use.md) to know hot to configure and use this bundle.

 # Contributing